Introduction:

 Document Maintenance:

-Documents should be properly organized based on the financial year and quarter.
+Organize documents properly based on the financial year and quarter.
 Electronic folders can help segregate document types.
 Backups prevent data loss in cases of system or hardware failure.
-A version control system ensures the latest documents are referenced.
+A version control system ensures that teams reference the latest documents.

 Documenting Transaction Details: